4renginy/Module4-School_District_Analysis/README.md

     ![](https://github.com/4renginy/School_District_Analysis/blob/main/Resources/Challange_Dist_Summary.PNG)

 Looking at those pictures Overall passing percentage went down from 65.2 % to 64.9% which is .3 % downgrade.
 -Next we rerun all the analysis for the district and each school as requested.
+Folling pictures show how

 -Although there is .3 % drop on the overall passing percentage Thomas High School kept its second place as high performing school.